ragunathjawahar/android-saripaar/README.md

 private CheckBox iAgreeCheckBox;
 ```

 The annotations are self-explanatory.
-The `order` attribute is mandatory and specified the order in which the validations will be performed by the library.
+The `order` attribute is mandatory and specifies the order in which the validations will be performed by the library.

 **Step 2 - Instantiate a new [Validator]**
 ```java